This post may contain affiliate links. Please read our disclosure policy.

 - Then, place the lid on the Instant Pot and seal.
 Using the “manual” setting, cook on high pressure for 10-12 minutes.

-- Finally, remove the lid from Instant Pot, shred the chicken (if used raw whole chicken breast), and serve with your favorite toppings.
+- Finally, remove the lid from the Instant Pot, shred the chicken (if used, raw whole chicken breast), and serve with your favorite toppings.

 - Note: You may remove a portion of the soup towards the end.
-Blend it and then add it back into the soup.
+Blend it, then add it back to the soup.
 Mix and serve.

-How to use a crock-pot or slow cooker
+How to make it in a crock-pot or slow cooker

-- In a pan or skillet, add oil or butter over medium-high heat add the onions, celery, carrots, bell pepper, garlic and cook until softens, about 5-6 minutes.
+- In a pan or skillet, add oil or butter over medium-high heat, add the onions, celery, carrots, bell pepper, and garlic, and cook until soft, about 5-6 minutes.

-- Transfer to crockpot or slow cooker and add in the seasonings, diced tomatoes, tomato paste, and broth.
+- Transfer to a crockpot or slow cooker, then add the seasonings, diced tomatoes, tomato paste, and broth.

-- Also Note: You may remove a portion of the soup towards the end.
+- Also, Note: You may remove a po, then add it back rtion of the soup towards the end.
 Blend it and then add it back into the soup.
 Mix and serve.

-To thicken your enchilada soup, mix about 1-2 tablespoons of whole wheat flour with some cold water add over the soup, and let it cook for a few more minutes.
+To thicken your enchilada soup, mix about 1-2 tablespoons of whole wheat flour with some cold water, then add it to the soup and let it cook for a few more minutes.

 Another option would be to blend some of the beans and add them back in to make the soup thicker.